niharikavermaa01/Day-night-button/README.md

 This project is a simple **HTML + CSS + JavaScript** web page with a toggle button that switches between **Day Mode** ☀️ and **Night Mode** 🌙.
 It’s a beginner-friendly project that demonstrates how to use JavaScript to change themes dynamically.
+I have tried to write a simplest code for this without using any AI tool.

 ## 📌 Features
 - **Day/Night Mode Toggle** button
 - Smooth background and text color transition
-- Clean and responsive design
 - Beginner-friendly code, easy to customize

 ## 📂 Files Included